United States Army Europe and Africa: V Corps reactivated and the Russian invasion of Ukraine

 On 11 February 2020, the United States Department of the Army announced the reactivation of V Corps Headquarters.
 The HQ was to have approximately 635 soldiers, with approximately 200 who would support an operational command post in Europe.
 Army Chief of Staff James C. McConville announced that V Corps forward headquarters would be established in Poland after 1 October 2020.
-200 of the expected 630 headquarters staff members would be stationed in Poznan on a rotational basis.
+200 of the expected 630 headquarters staff members would be stationed in Poznań on a rotational basis.

 On 7 March 2022 the V Corps main headquarters element deployed to Germany, joining the forward element already in Europe, to "provide additional command and control of U.S. Army forces in Europe."
 The headquarters is also tasked to "provide a more robust presence in Europe and enable the Corps to synchronize current contingency operations, support the ongoing mission to reinforce NATO’s eastern flank and coordinate multinational exercises across the continent."
 This deployment is in response to the Russian invasion of Ukraine.